Bio-tiques

 These playful, compact works of art are based on biotic details and nature entities.
 The word “bio-tique” is a word created by the artist, whereby the idea of biotics (biology) and antiques (the past) come together in a sort of manifesto to environmental issues.
 Watch for unexpected orbs or hidden earth entities in these small-sized, intimate pieces.

 Vaughan has a mania for circles – in reference to the earth as a blue marble or feminine circle of its own.
 (Mother Earth) Therefore, marbles, pods, knobs and other circular forms are sometimes combined with her modern painting style.
 Her work is not about assemblage.
-It is about painting in a way to communicate messages relating to Man’s conflict with or connection to Nature.
+It is about painting in a way to communicate messages relating to Man’s connection to Nature.

 frolics